Operate 100+ unit apartment complex with expenses below $4,500?

 • Posts: 2

 Hi Pete, $4,500 per unit per year for a 100+ unit individually metered apartment in Texas is very reasonable.
 Assuming that the property is NOT all bills paid or theft is taking place, there should be room to actually cut expenses.
 The other thing to take into consideration is how the capital expenses are booked in the accounting detail.
 If Capx costs are captured in recurring expenses and that is how the $4,500/unit was calculated then there are probably some AC units, appliances or a roof replacement that needs to be dropped below the expense line and put into the CapX line.
 I'd be happy to review the expenses with you and take a hard look at how we might optimize the asset.
 I specialize only in multifamily work exclusively with a NAA award winning CAM manager with both management and ownership experience.
-If you can send me 12 months trailing income and expense statements to This email address is being protected from spambots.
-You need JavaScript enabled to view it. or 512-904-9900, I'd be happy to help you.
+If you can send me 12 months trailing income and expense statements to [email protected] or 512-904-9900, I'd be happy to help you.

 • Posts: 2